 The seed bed for the barley crop should be firm.
 A loose bed encourages the spread of the pathogen to the roots.
 Delaying fall planting also helps reduce the risk of infection.

-Lastly, use ammonium sulfite nitrogen fertilizer instead of nitrate formulas to reduce root surface pH thus the incidence of the disease.
+Lastly, use ammonium sulfite nitrogen fertilizer instead of nitrate formulas to reduce root surface pH and thus the incidence of the disease.